life3biotech/ai_engine/README.md

 | Cython                | Apache 2.0   	|
 | CLR                  	| MIT          	|

-#### The project was a collaboration between Oceansai and AISG.
-Hence, due recognition is given to Oceansai as the project sponsor and for providing the data, and AISG for crafting the software and model.
+#### The project was a collaboration between Life3 Biotech and AISG.
+Hence, due recognition is given to Life3 Biotech as the project sponsor and for providing the data, and AISG for crafting the software and model.